 This is common in ordinary wood-cellulose based papers.
 But due to the intrinsic bright nature of the cotton rag paper, very little OBA is used and therefore the paper will stay brighter and whiter for many years longer, typically up to 200 years.

 When considering the colour management of printing, the higher the OBA content in the paper, the more difficult is the control over the print result.
 So the cotton rag paper also gives more authentic colours throughout the printing process.

 It may be possible for you to change your mind about your purchase, as long as your item has not yet been printed.
 However, depending on what time of day you placed your order, prints are usually produced fairly quickly.
 Because your print is bespoke, if your item has already been printed it cannot be changed or refunded.
 Please email me at firstname.lastname@example.org as soon as possible, if you need to change anything.

 Yes!
 Unless stated on the product page, my artwork is available in A2, A3, A4 and A5 print sizes.
-You can choose the size that is perfect for you when you add your choice of print to your basket.

 At this time, I only ship within the UK.
 However, I am looking at including worldwide shipping in the future.